Case Studies

 • Integrated visual output into the live broadcast pipeline for global streaming

-• Built data ingestion layer to translate gameplay events into visual triggers
+• Directed data ingestion layer to translate gameplay events into visual triggers

 • Coordinated with broadcast engineering team for seamless feed integration